 Is Swimming with Dolphins Safe?

 Swimming with dolphins is a safe experience.
-They have zero reputation for being aggressive towards people.
+They do not have a reputation for being aggressive towards people.
 The greatest danger is your own lack swimming ability or fitness.

-If you are concerned about sharks, most operators now use a shark shield to keep toothy visitors away.
+If you are concerned about sharks, most operators now use a shark shield to keep toothy visitors away when you are in the water.

 What Gear do I Need?